vineetchoudhary/Downloader-for-Apple-Developers/README.md

 ## Screenshots
 ![](/docs/CommonCover.png)
 ![](/docs/DownloadXcodeCover.png)

+### How does it work?
+Basically, this program is completely dependent on [aria2](https://aria2.github.io). `aria2` is a utility for downloading files that support segmented downloading.
+When we start downloading, this program takes the download auth token from cookies (as well as other required parameters), and pass them to `aria2`.

+An instance of [Process](https://developer.apple.com/documentation/foundation/process) takes the output from `aria2` and shows it on UI.
+You can achieve the same with `aria2` without this program, but you'd have to manually take out the auth token from cookies and other parameters and feed them into `aria2`.

 ## Contributions
 Any contribution is more than welcome!
 You can contribute through pull requests and [issues](https://github.com/vineetchoudhary/Downloader-for-Apple-Developers/issues) on [GitHub](https://github.com/vineetchoudhary/Downloader-for-Apple-Developers/)